 Source: Official site

 Entrance to Jezzar Pasha Mosque costs 10 NIS, and you buy the ticket at the gate.
-It’s not part of Old Acre Development Company.
-Thus it’s not included in the combined card we bought at the beginning of the day.
+It is not part of Old Acre Development Company.
+Thus it is not included in the combined ticket we purchased at the beginning of the day.

 We walked up the wall since we wanted to visit last attraction from the combo ticket: